tatakof/Obsidian-notes/CS stuff old/Python_notes.md

-# Primer on Python for R users.
+# Primer on Python for R users. (or "Coming to python from R")
 from https://rstudio.github.io/reticulate/articles/python_primer.html

 Python accepts tabs or spaces as the indentation spacer, but the rules get tricky when they-re mixed.
 Most style guides suggest (and IDE's default to) using spaces only.